Illinois Civil Statute of Limitations Laws

 Time is of the essence when it comes to filing an injury-related civil claim, such as a car accident, defective product, or medical malpractice suit.
 You'll want to be sure you file your personal injury lawsuit within the time frame required by the law.
-Fortunately, you can have your claim reviewed for free by an attorney in your jurisdiction to help determine your next steps.
+Make sure you're following proper legal procedure; contact an Illinois litigation attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Next Steps: Search for a Local Attorney